Kristin Cavallari Removes ‘Wife’ From Her Instagram Bio As Rumors About Her Divorce Continue

 The Instagram update came hours after Kristin and Jay announced their divorce in a joint statement in which they explained they had simply grown apart after 10 years together.

-Fans have been confused by the suddenness of the split, just days after the couple returned home after self-isolating in the Bahamas with their three young children.
+Fans have been confused by the suddenness of the split, just days after the couple returned home from self-isolating in the Bahamas with their three young children.
 Exactly one month ago, while quarantining in the Bahamas, Kristin posted a cozy shot of her and Jay to Instagram.The couple posed with their arms around one another as they stood in the water in their bathing suits looking happy and in love.

 Even as they shared the news of their “loving” split, the couple included sweet photos of one another.
-Kristin posted a shot of her and Jay arm in arm, and Jay shared a photo of the two dressed up for a date night as they announced the end of their marriage by saying they have nothing but “love and respect for one another.”
+Kristin posted a shot of her and Jay arm in arm, and Jay shared a photo of the two dressed up for a date night.
+They announced the end of their marriage by saying they have nothing but “love and respect for one another.”

 But Kristin’s immediate removal of the word “wife” from her social media is telling, as her court filing last week reportedly included allegations of “inappropriate marital conduct” by Jay.
 Infidelity rumors have long dogged the couple and were even addressed last season on Very Cavallari amid headlines that Jay had an affair with Kristin’s former bestie, Kelly Henderson.